 - Squeeze a thin bead of silicone around cracks.

 - Run your finger on top of the silicone to fully press it into the adjoining surface.

 - Allow the silicone to dry a few hours.

 For number 8 above, you may or may not need a caulking gun.
 Certain caulking tubes are designed to give you control without a caulking gun.
 Also, be sure to purchase the right color of caulk to match your bathroom.

 Also, if your moisture meter is telling you that there is damage inside the drywall or floor, that is another matter.
 Before you recaulk, you’ll need to replace damaged parts either yourself or by calling a carpenter or contractor.

 You may be wise to use a caulk that is antimicrobial and will help prevent bathroom mold and mildew.

 - Clean tile and dry thoroughly.

-- Use a grout saw to remove any cracked (or moldy) tile grout.
-Move saw repeatedly in same direction — don’t go back and forth.
+- Use a grout saw to remove cracked (or moldy) tile grout.
+Always move saw in one direction.

 - Wear dust mask and use a vacuum to suck out any remaining chunks of grout.